-These best riddles with answers have been used for centuries to challenge the intelligence of people and have passed the test of time.
-They accomplish that by virtue of how imaginative and fun they are.
+These best riddles with answers have been used for centuries to challenge people’s intelligence and have passed the test of time.
+They accomplish that by how imaginative and fun they are.

-Regardless of whether they are easy or hard, you can’t deny that riddles capture our attention with ease, and make us restless until we find the answer.
-They improve one’s reading comprehension skills and reasoning ability and help riddlers to crack even the toughest riddles.
+Regardless of whether they are easy or hard, you can’t deny that riddles capture our attention with ease and make us restless until we find the answer.
+They improve one’s reading comprehension and reasoning abilities and help riddlers crack even the toughest riddles.

 The links below take you to other pages of riddles.
 Check out the best riddles below the menu.